 - Gochugaru - Also known as Korean red pepper flakes.
 Make sure to get the coarse gochugaru.
 The fine version is too fine for kimchi.
 Also, some Korean markets offer different varieties of gochugaru that differ in spice level.
 You can choose the one that you prefer.

-- Yellow onion, garlic, ginger - These are the base flavors of the kimchi marinade.
+- Yellow onion, garlic, ginger - These are the base flavors of the marinade.
 They also add spiciness to the kimchi.

 How to pick the best napa cabbage and Korean radish